TinkerSnail/fs25valley/README.md

 # Farm Sim Valley 🌅

-A Farming Simulator 25 mod that adds authored villagers, relationship progression, and scripted heart events to the social layer of the game.
+A Farming Simulator 25 mod that aims to recreate the experience of some of our favorite games like Harvest Moon and Stardew Valley where farming is integrated into a living narrative.
+This mod adds authored villagers, relationship progression, and scripted heart events to the social layer of the game.
 Built for **Riverbend Springs**, **singleplayer** career mode.
+More developments are on their way.

 **Current version:** 0.1.0.42 (`modDesc.xml`)